 The two artists could not view the world more differently.

-“I’m trying to present a wooden world to the viewer that’s something like Norman Rockwell but with a large dose of Karl Marx and Franz Kafka,” the artist said.
+“I’m trying to present a wooden world to the viewer that’s something like Norman Rockwell but with a large dose of Karl Marx and Franz Kafka,” Trotman says.
 “I’m not a big admirer of Rockwell.
 He said he portrayed life as he wished it were – his view of life is much more sweetened than the real thing.”

 All chains of authority are in place with Rockwell’s work, while Trotman works hard to present a populist vocabulary.
-“Rockwell endorsed institutional values,” he said.
+“Rockwell endorsed institutional values,” he says.
 “My view is to criticize them.”

 The oldest piece in the show, “Swan Dive,” on loan from the Sydney and Frances Lewis Collection, recalls the graceful, forward-thrusting sculptures once attached to prows of sailing ships.